venkatesh-pro/querydocuments/readme.md

 <!-- 1. razorpay and stripe webhook security -->

+1. token store schema
+1. style header and upload, and in chat page also
-2. change plan id in stripe and razorpay
+1. change plan id in stripe and razorpay
    <!-- 3. loading icon in upload and chat -->
    <!-- 4. toast notification -->
-3. max file size, like 10mb for free,
+1. max file size, like 10mb for free,
-4. next due date collect from the stripe and razorpay and show in account page
+1. next due date collect from the stripe and razorpay and show in account page
-5. refund only status feature, like active or not like that
+1. refund only status feature, like active or not like that
 <!-- 6. file upload progress -->
-6. twilio all phone number
+1. twilio all phone number
-7. bug in dollar inr like that in pricing card in account page
+1. bug in dollar inr like that in pricing card in account page
-8. razorpay is not working
+1. razorpay is not working

 {
 id: 'cust_MJdxcxDQRExwLR',
 entity: 'customer',
 name: null,
 email: 'testemailecommerce27@gmail.com',
 contact: null,
 gstin: null,
 notes: [],
 created_at: 1690639495
 }
 {
 statusCode: 400,
 error: {
 code: 'BAD_REQUEST_ERROR',
 description: 'The id provided does not exist'
 }
 }

    <!-- 10. don't need to change the refresh token everytime -->
    <!-- 7. privacy policy -->
    <!-- 8. support page -->